 A civil engineer concludes: “From what I know, God is definitely not a civil engineer: why did he put a waste line near the recreational area?”

 #1 Bacteria move from your anus to your vagina

-There are always bacteria around your anus no matter how clean you are.
+There will always be some bacteria around your anus, no matter how hygienic you are.

-During sex, bacteria can move around due to the sheer force of the action involved and make their way to the vagina.
+During sex, bacteria can move around due to the sheering forces and can more easily make their way into the vagina.

 #2 Imbalanced vaginal flora allows bacteria to grow

-If your vaginal flora is not healthy enough (good vaginal bacteria like the Lactobacillus species and an acidic environment) to expel the invaders, the E. coli will grow and multiply in the vagina.
+If your vaginal flora is not healthy enough (good vaginal bacteria like the Lactobacillus species and an acidic environment) to expel the invaders, the E. coli can grow and multiply within the vagina.

-If later you are sexually active again, some of the vaginal discharge containing the pathogenic bacteria could be moved up toward the urethra opening.
+If later, you are sexually active again, some of the vaginal discharge containing the pathogenic bacteria could move up toward the urethra opening.

 #3 E. coli ascends to the urethra

-If E. coli find their way to the urethra, they will eventually move up toward the bladder, where the conditions for bacterial growth are perfect.
+If E. coli find their way to the urethra, they can eventually move up toward the bladder, where the conditions for bacterial growth are perfect.

-E. coli bacteria will attach themselves to the bladder lining and will start to multiply rapidly.
-Next thing you know, it is painful to pee, there is blood in your urine, and you are feeling crappy.
+E. coli bacteria will attach themselves to the inner bladder lining (urothelium) and start to multiply rapidly.
+Next thing you know: it is painful to pee, there is blood in your urine, and you are feeling crappy.

-Anal play (including unprotected anal intercourse) is one of the factors guaranteed to increase your exposure to E. coli.
+Anal play (including unprotected anal intercourse) is one of the factors that are really likely to increase your exposure to E. coli.

 #4 Contraception increases your chances to contract a UTI

-This being said, if you are using condoms with spermicide (or any other Nonoxynol-9 contraception products) for vaginal sex, your vagina’s normal microbial balance could change for the worse.
+This being said, if you are using condoms with spermicide (or any other Nonoxynol-9 contraception products) for vaginal sex, you could be changing your vagina’s normal microbial balance for the worse.